 The following information, procedures and protocols are important for all of us to know and to follow.

-In conjunction with the easing of Coronavirus COVID-19 restrictions, High Country Macula, Retina, and Vitreous, PC (HCM) is adjusting our “flu-like illness” patient protocols to be more in-line with CDC COVID-19 recommendations.
+High Country Macula, Retina, and Vitreous, PC (HCM) is adjusting our “flu-like illness” patient protocols to be more in-line with current CDC COVID-19 recommendations.
 We’ll ask everyone who enters our care centers to wear masks with two or more layers that cover the nose and mouth, and secure under the chin (please bring your own mask), and we’ll enforce social distancing in our waiting rooms.
 We ask patients to wait in their vehicles until it is their time to be seen.
-We have eased scheduling restrictions to allow all patients to be seen, allowing one family member or guardian to accompany the patient into our care centers, if necessary.
-The purpose of this update is to ease patient burden, protect our patients and staff, and to streamline the evaluation and management for those people with a flu-like illness.
+We have eased scheduling restrictions to allow all patients in need to be seen, allowing one family member or guardian to accompany the patient into our care centers, if necessary.
+The purpose of this update is to protect our patients and staff, ease patient burden, and streamline the evaluation and management for those people with a flu-like illness.
 Please remember in reading this that HCM takes care of thousands of patients regionally.
 It would be devastating for many people if we were quarantined or worse, incapacitated due to actual illness.